-This module has been prepared by UCAN and St John's to offer a rigorous but highly practical foundation in the subject of local church administration in the UK.
+This module has been prepared by UCAN and St John's to offer a rigorous but highly practical foundation in the subject of office-based local church administration in the UK.

 Students who complete the module will have a qualification that shows their church, and any future churches they move to, that they understand and can apply principles of organisational management within a theological understanding of a local church context.